-It’s quite easy to spot pikas along the forested trails.
-Photographing these quirky wild animals can be a more difficult task.
+It’s quite easy to spot pikas along some forested trails.
+Photographing the quirky wild animals can be a more difficult task.
 These mountain-dwelling mammals are just too fast.
 Luck is on the side of those wildlife photographers that persevere, set up tripods, and wait for the wild animals to visit their hidden locations.

 If you desire to see no other wildlife but bighorn sheep, head over to Glacier National Park, not Rocky Mountain.
 The chances of seeing these wild animals increase tremendously in the northern areas of the West Coast.

 With that said, you can still find and even photograph bighorn sheep, known for their distinct large horns, in Rocky Mountain National Park.
 In the summer, these animals normally roam near lakes located around mountainous cliffs.

 The larger wildlife in Rocky Mountain National Park follows similar patterns.
 In the summer, when the alpine tundra revives from the long winter hibernation and fills up with lush vegetation, the broad-antlered wild animals move to higher elevations.